Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Introduction

 \subsection{Related Work}

 \paragraph{Last-Iterate Convergence Rate for EG-like Algorithms in the Unconstrained Setting.} \cite{golowich_last_2020,golowich_tight_2020} show a lower bound of $\Omega(\frac{1}{\sqrt{T}})$ for solving bilinear games using any p-SCLI algorithms, which include EG and OGDA.
-Matching upper bounds are provided by \cite{golowich_last_2020,gorbunov_extragradient_2021} for EG and by \cite{golowich_tight_2020} for OGDA.
+For EG, \citet{golowich_last_2020} show an matching upper bound under an additional second-order smoothness condition. \citet{gorbunov_extragradient_2021} improve the result and show that the same upper bound holds without the second-order smoothness condition.
+For OGDA, \cite{golowich_tight_2020} provides a matching upper bound under the same second-order smoothness condition.
 These upper bounds hold for all smooth and Lipschitz VIs.
 With the additional assumption that the operator $F$ is cocoercive,~\cite{lin_finite-time_2021} show a $O(\frac{1}{\sqrt{T}})$ convergence rate for online gradient descent.
 If we further assume that either $F$ is strongly monotone in VI or the payoff matrix $A$ in a bilinear game has all singular values bounded away from $0$, linear convergence rate is known for EG, OGDA, and several of their variants~\citep{daskalakis_training_2017,gidel_variational_2018,liang_interaction_2019,mokhtari_unified_2019,peng_training_2020,zhang_convergence_2019}.